-The following is a guest post by Rebecca, a graduate of Miami University’s Creative Writing program.
+The following is a post by Rebecca, a graduate of Miami University’s Creative Writing program.
 She is currently a freelance writer, graphic artist, and will be pursuing a masters in Fashion Design this fall.

 Vintage is in.
 Fashion has come full circle, and with the growing demand for authentic wares and thriving interest in street style, prices are soaring on auction sites.
 However, the struggling economy has ushered in an era of “inconspicuous” consumption, and not all stores have expressed sympathy for our downsized wallets.